 What Is a Ponzi Scheme?

-Ponzi is traditionally an age-old customary scheme that’s been dragged along for far too long.
-Its name was coined after Charles Ponzi, the father and originator of the racket.
+Ponzi is traditionally an age-old customary scheme dragged along for far too long.
+Its name was coined after Charles Ponzi, the father, and originator of the racket.
 He was known for starting the era of embezzlement in the 1920s.

-Technically, 1920 wasn’t the first year of such mishappenings.
-Such similar incidents roots back to 1869 and 1880, wherein the Ponzi scam was evident.
-First initiated in Germany, Adele Spitzeder led the fraudulent acts from 1869 to 1872.
+Technically, 1920 wasn’t the first year of such a calamity.
+Similar incidents root back to 1869 and 1880, wherein the Ponzi scam was evident.
+First initiated in Germany, Adele Spitzeder led such fraudulent acts from 1869 to 1872.

 Is a Ponzi scheme illegal?

 Charles Ponzi’s con business wasn’t considered illegal as it fell under arbitrage.
 That isn’t the case with Ponzi businesses run by other scammers.
 It is a full-blown unlawful practice.
 In most scenarios, the investments aren’t registered with the SEC (the Securities and Exchange Commission).

 To be more precise, the funds gathered can’t even be concluded as investments.
 Further, a portion of the capital is redistributed among the former investors to mislead recent investors.
 They operate with unlicensed sellers and lack paperwork.
 Their ultimate goal is to cheat the investors and stuff their own pockets.